Fact sheet: Confined Aquatic Disposal and Engineered Containment Facilities—Sediments

 Potential impacts of the application of the technology on human health

-Exposure Pathway Triggers (Remediation stages)
+Exposure Pathway Triggers (Remediation Stages)

 Residency or Transport Media

-Public Exposure Routes (On-site and Off-site)
+Public Exposure Routes (On-Site and Offsite)

 Dust

-Inhalation of particulates
+Inhalation of Dust

 Dust